kleijnweb/swagger-bundle/README.md

 ### Content Validation

-If the content cannot be deserialized using the format specified by the request's Content-Type header, or if validation of the content using the resource schema failed, SwaggerBundle will return a `vnd.error` response with a 400 status code.
+If the content cannot be decoded using the format specified by the request's Content-Type header, or if validation of the content using the resource schema failed, SwaggerBundle will return a `vnd.error` response with a 400 status code.

 ### Object (De-) Serialization

-By default Swagger bundle will only serialize and deserialize arrays.
+By default Swagger bundle will simply encode and decode arrays.
 This means your controllers can expect `$request->getContent()` to contain an associative array, and are expected to return those as well.

 Optionally SwaggerBundle can do object de- serialization.
 You will  need to pass the Symfony Components Serializer,